mrinaalr/CaseNoesis/README.md

 - **Fragmented data sources**: Cases are scattered across numerous organizations, states, and agencies
 - **Cross-case analysis**: Identifying patterns, similarities, and connections between cases becomes challenging without a unified system, even when cases share common characteristics such as perpetrators, technologies, or victim demographics
 - **Limitations in trend analysis**: Analyzing the evolution of child exploitation, the mediums in which it occurs, and recurring case topics
-- **Emotional impact**: The burden of repeatedly reading and processing highly disturbing case material
+- **Emotional impact**: The challenge of repeatedly reading and processing highly disturbing case material

 CaseLinker aims to address these challenges by serving as a tool for case analysis, enabling researchers, law enforcement, and advocacy organizations to better understand the landscape of child exploitation.